 VARIANCE REQUESTED: The applicant requests a variance to Building Code Section 1612.4.3, to allow the existing converted conditioned area without normal access, either vehicular or pedestrian, to an area that is a minimum of one foot above the design flood elevation.
 The entire lot is in the 25-year and 100-year floodplains.
-The depth of water at the curb line of 300 Heartwood Drive is 6.6 feet during the 100-year flood event.
+The depth of water at the curb line of 316 Heartwood Drive would be 6.2 feet and 6.3 feet surrounding the house during the 100-year flood event.

 - III.
 LDC Section 25-12-243, (Local Amendments to the Building Code), Section R324.2.1 Elevation requirements requires buildings and structures to have the lowest floors elevated a minimum of one foot above the design flood elevation. - VARIANCE REQUESTED: The applicant requests a variance to Building Code Section R324.2.1 to allow the garage conversion to remain at its current elevation.
-The finished floor elevation will be approximately 4.1 feet below the 100-year floodplain. - IV.
+The finished floor elevation will be approximately 6.3 feet below the 100-year floodplain. - IV.
 LDC Section 25-7-152 (Dedication of Easements and Rights-of-Way) requires that the owner of real property proposed to be developed dedicate to the public an easement or right-of-way for a drainage facility, open or enclosed, and storm water flow to the limits of the 100-year floodplain.